Balloon Payment: What It Is, How It Works and Examples

 Calculating your instalments and the payment due at the end of the loan’s repayment window may seem complicated, but online balloon payment calculators can help.
 Here’s how you can understand how they are worked out:

-• The repayment amount will include the principal amount and interest rate as well as the tenure you are borrowing for
+• The repayment amount will include the principal amount and interest rate as well as the tenure you are borrowing for.

-• To calculate your lump sum payment, use the loan’s interest to find the future value of all your monthly payments at the end of the loan’s term
+• To calculate your lump sum payment, use the loan’s interest to find the future value of all your monthly payments at the end of the loan’s term.

-• The difference between your original loan amount and this future value is your payment, which you owe at the end of the tenure
+• The difference between your original loan amount and this future value is your payment, which you owe at the end of the tenure.

-Calculate your Personal Loan EMI
+Calculate your personal loan EMI

 Balloon Loan Examples

-Risk Factors Associated With Balloon Loans
+Risk Factors Associated with Balloon Loans

-FAQs on Balloon Loans
+FAQs on Balloon Payments

 What is a balloon loan example?